Viveks295/bias_audit/README.md

 # essay_bias_audit

 A Python package to audit bias in essay grading models.
-It allows users to grade essays with their model, apply text variations (e.g., spelling errors, code-switching), and analyze how these variations affect model grading.
+It allows users to grade essays with their model, apply text variations (e.g., spelling errors, noun transfer), and analyze how these variations affect model grading.
-By default uses deep-translator (GoogleTranslator) for translations.

 ## Installation